 Overview

-Prior joining RAND, Falgoust worked as a team lead for the nonprofit Impact America and as a lab coordinator in Clemson's DIGITAL Laboratory.
-Her past research experiences have focused on topics such as healthcare workforce research, workforce oriented programs (including wellbeing initiatives, implementation of evidence-based interventions, and workforce feedback analysis), behavioral motivation on social media, and suicide prevention.
-Falgoust received a BA in Psychology from Clemson University.
+Prior joining RAND, Falgoust worked as a team lead for the nonprofit Impact America and as a lab coordinator in Clemson's DIGITAL Laboratory, which explores team functioning in high-stress environments.
+Falgoust received a B.A. in Psychology from Clemson University.

 Research Focus